 After the events of the prior films (both of which are surmised in the first minute of this film in case you hadn't seen them), Caesar (Serkis) and his ape family are hiding out in the woods only trying to survive.
 Blue Eyes, Caesar's son, comes home from a long journey and states that he found a new paradise for the apes to restart.
 Prior to them leaving, the humans led by the Colonel (Harrelson) come to their sanctuary and cause Caeser and a few friends to go after them.
 The majority of the film shows how Caeser just wants to be left alone but is drawn back into conflict by the humans who think they are superior.
 I also personally loved how they showed Caeser's dealing with human emotions such as anger, sadness, and guilt.
 The latter I enjoyed especially with his PTSD from the events of Dawn.
 As the story plays out, you see Reeves direction really shine.

 I also think Harrelson does a good job in his role as the Colonel who furthers the comparison to Apocalypse Now.
-Harrelson is clearly having fun with this role and it was great seeing him play a villian.
-He made the character very intimadating and had a very strong presence on screen.
+Harrelson is clearly having fun with this role and it was great seeing him play a villain.
+He made the character very intimidating and had a very strong presence on screen.

-The biggest flaw for me was that this film tried to embedden comedy.
+The biggest flaw for me was that this film tried to embed comedy.
 A scene could be really tense and then Steve Zahn's Bad Ape character would say something stupid to get a laugh.
-I'll admit I chuckled the first few times but then it just got old and annoying.
-I also was not a fan of Zahn's casting.
 The title of the film is also misleading as there's no real war going on that we see.
 It's not really a battle movie that you may think it may be with a title that includes the word "war" in it.
-While I was fine with focusing on Caeser instead of going back and forth between his character and the Colonel and the film being more in a Moses-like western genre, "war" just seems the wrong word.
+While I was fine with focusing on Caeser instead of going back and forth between his character and the Colonel and the film is more in a Moses-like western genre, "war" just seems the wrong word.
 It's not a big issue but if you're expecting a war film, you'll be disappointed.

 This trilogy is one of the best that has been done in cinema due to its complete story arc of the Caeser character.
 You see him born and see him all through his life.
-I loved the film and while personally, I think Dawn is better, this film is fantastic as well.
-As with the prior films, I loved all the throw back to the original films to sort of tie them in.
+Though Dawn is better, this film is fantastic as well.
+As with the prior films, the throwbacks to the original films to sort of tying them in were great.
 This film allows for sequels but also doesn't require it.
-We know how the story ultimately ends up.
+Where this story ultimately goes is known thanks to the older films.
 This film has flawless motion capture work, phenomenal acting by Serkis, great direction by Reeves and a score that gives you chills.
-I could definitely see myself rewatching the entire trilogy again and I'd watch this in the theatres if you can.
+Definitely, try to see this film in theatres.